Overview

 The Nano Prime Plus makes sense if you:

-• Vape concentrates heavily (battery will frustrate you)
+- Vape concentrates heavily (the battery will annoy you)

 The Bottom Line

-The Atmos Nano Prime Plus Waxy delivers honest value for budget-conscious concentrate users.
-The dual activation modes, variable voltage, and included spare atomizer provide functionality that exceeds the price point.
-The 360mAh battery limits session count, but for a pocketable pen that handles occasional use, it's a reasonable entry point.
+The Atmos Nano Prime Plus Waxy gives you decent value for under $35.
+Dual activation, variable voltage, and a spare atomizer all in the box.
+The 360mAh battery limits how much you can use it between charges, but for a pocket pen that handles occasional sessions, it works.

 Related: Atmos Aegis V2 Review | What Happened to Atmos Vapes?